binarylogic/authlogic/.github/ISSUE_TEMPLATE/bug_report.md

     guide](https://github.com/binarylogic/authlogic/blob/master/CONTRIBUTING.md)
     for instructions.
 - [ ] This bug is reproducible with a clean install of authlogic
-- [ ] I am committed to fixing this in a reasonable amount of time, and responding promptly to feedback.
+- [ ] Include the steps to reproduce the bugs

 # Expected Behavior